KristjanTreimann/photo-gallery-react-firebase/DEV_NOTES.md

 7. Upload new image and check from firebase if its a) available in storage b) in database has a document inside images collection.

 Read more from Firestore [docs](https://firebase.google.com/docs/firestore)!

+## Firestore hook && image grid

+Now we want to set up a connection between our application and firestore, so we can actively listen for documents being added into collection.
+Then we can retrieve these documents, cycle through them in a react component and output an image for each one of them using url propery stored in firebase.
+Also order them by date by using createdAt property.

+1. Create a component to cycle through firebase collection 'images' documents and output each image using url.
+Create new ImageGrid component in _comps_/**ImageGrid.js** and import it to **App.js**.
+2. To get url from documents we create a new hook.
+In _hooks_ add new file called **useFirestore.js** and create hook inside.
+We set `projectFirestore.collection.....` equal to const unsub and then invoke it with `return () => unsub()` to stop listening collection changes.
+   We want to do that if we unmount the ImageGrid component which is what is going to be using this hook to get the data.
+Because if we're not showing that component, if it unmounts then we dont need those images anymore.
+3. Use the hook in **ImageGrid.js**.
+Use destructuring to get the docs and pass in collection name to useFirestore().Check with console.log(docs) if it shows up in console.
+4. Display images - { docs - to see if docs exists, docs.map() - cycle through}
+5. Add styling to images.